BOTDan/boolean_interpreter/README.md

 # Boolean Algebra Interpreter
 ## What is it?
 This code is capable of taking a string of boolean algebra and doing various things with it:
 - Producing an output given a set of input variables
 - Producing a truth table
 - Comparing if 2 expressions are the same.

 It also has a UI that allows you to build circuits and generate a boolean algebra representation.
+The UI comes with a few demonstration circuits, which can be found in the circuits folder of the repo.
 ## How do I use it?
 1. Download this repository and unpack it somewhere.
 2. Open a command prompt where you unpacked the files.